Entreaty

 - Present your offering – While the faith has to be handed over, characters can feel free to incorporate this into their Entreaty if they wish to do so; for example, as a ceremonial offering, as part of a narrative.

 - Use all participants – In an Entreaty, there is no such thing as a bystander.
 It is not enough for one priest to do all the work while the rest stand around and watch.
 They must be proactively participating.
-This doesn’t mean everyone should be shouting prayers or chants at all times; it may be as simple as placing items in specific areas, or drawing the God´s symbol, or humming in harmony with another singer.
-Whatever it is, all priests must contribute to the Entreaty.
+This doesn’t mean everyone should be shouting prayers or chants at all times; it may be as simple as placing items in specific areas, or drawing the God’s symbol, or humming in harmony with another singer.
+Whatever it is, all priests that are contributing Faith must contribute to the Entreaty.

 The Marking of an Entreaty

 The Entreaty may vary in success anywhere from exceptional success to catastrophic failure as per the Weaving results.
-An Entreaty´s overall success will be marked by a dedicated member of Menhirs Fate staff known as Guardians.
 The performance of an entreaty is assessed on three categories: expression, structure and cohesion.

-Expression – The emphasis in this area is not about how well a player can roleplay, instead it focuses on if the priests have expressed their intention.
-Priests should ensure the Menhir knows what they are trying to achieve and how, using their god, they intend to go about enacting their will.
+Expression – Roleplaying during the Entreaty.
+The emphasis in this area is not about how well a player can roleplay, instead it focuses on if the priests have expressed their intention.
+Priests should ensure their God knows what they are trying to achieve and how they intend to go about enacting their will.

-Ask yourself: “Have I stated what I want to do?”, “Have I stated how my sphere will go about doing this?”
+Ask yourself: “Have I stated what I want to do?”, “Have I stated how my god will go about doing this?”

 Structure – In this area, the Entreaty will be marked on how it is designed.
 Elements such as the narrative of an Entreaty are considered and if it suits your god.